annasiwiecka/Task-Management/README.md

 Sorting (asc desc) by date, name-alphabetical, progress, search by name and by priority is available.

+When every tasks are completed and progress = 100% status of project change to "Completed"

 - improved image of the activity sector, and more features in the activity sector coming soon

 ### My Projects